Strongly nonlinear Bernstein modes in graphene reveal plasmon-enhanced near-field magnetoabsorption: Additional data on the polarization dependence

-Figure~\ref{figS4}a shows the photoresistance traces for both helicities of $f=2.54$ THz circularly polarized radiation.
-Similar to the data presented in Fig.~4a of the main text for the $f=1.63$ THz radiation, it shows that both BM resonances at $B_c/2$ and $B_c/3$ are insensitive to the radiation helicity, whereas the CR is strongly enhanced for the CR-active helicity ($B=B_c$ for the RCP, and $B=-B_c$ for the LCP).
-In Fig.~\ref{figS4}b, the variation of the $B_c/2$ BM response with the angle $\alpha$ of linearly polarized $f=1.63$ THz radiation is shown.
+In Fig.~\ref{figS5}b, the variation of the $B_c/2$ BM response with the angle $\alpha$ of linearly polarized $f=1.63$ THz radiation is shown.
 Similar to the data in Fig.~4b in the main text, the maximal BM response is observed at $\alpha= 0$ and $180^\circ$, reflecting the $\cos^2 \alpha$ component characteristic for the antenna effect, see also Fig.~\ref{fig4}d of the main text.